firesmoker/DiabloSouls/README.md

 -----------------------
 TO DO
 -----------------------

-* enemy anti clumb in new safe zone and not melee zone
-* melee zone for player instead of enemy
 * convert enemy melee zone to actual melee zone of enemy. keep stopping functionality. change melee attacks to be based on melee zone instead of range